Auto Parts Retailers

 Recent Developments

-• Sales for auto parts, accessories, and tire stores fell 0.2% in June 2024 year over year and were down 3.3% month over month, according to the Census Bureau.
-Producer inflation for auto parts and accessories retailers increased 4% in July 2024 compared to a year ago, according to producer price data from the US Bureau of Labor Statistics (BLS).
-Auto parts retail industry employment increased almost 2% in July 2024 year over year.
-Average wages for nonsupervisory employees in the industry fell 0.8% in July year over year, reaching $22.49 per hour.
+• Producer inflation for auto parts and accessories retailers was flat in November 2024 compared to a year ago, according to producer price data from the US Bureau of Labor Statistics (BLS).
+Auto parts retail industry employment increased 1% in October 2024 year over year.
+Average wages for nonsupervisory employees in the industry fell nearly 2% in October year over year, reaching $22.65 per hour.
+In December 2024, economic activity in the services sector expanded for the sixth consecutive month, according to the Services ISM Report on Business.
+The Services PMI registered 54.1% in December, up 2 percentage points from November.
+Nine of the 18 services industries reported growth in December, including the Arts, Entertainment & Recreation; Retail Trade; and Wholesale Trade industries.

 • Drivers drove 2.7 trillion miles in 2023, which is in line with recent years, with nearly 40% of driving trips made in vehicles older than 10 years, according to the recently released 2023 American Driving Survey from the AAA Foundation for Traffic Safety.
 The report stated that the share of older cars on the roads is a concern.
 “These vehicles often lack modern safety features and may be in poorer mechanical condition, potentially contributing to a higher risk of crashes,” it said.
 The number of driving trips taken per day averaged less than 2.5 per day with a duration of just over an hour and totaled 30 miles.
 Most driving trips taken in 2023 were to run errands (31%) and for work commutes (27%).